ToshihiroIguchi/CrystalNexus/README.md

 5. **Access the application:**
 - Open your web browser
 - Navigate to: **http://localhost:8080**
-- The startup script will automatically check if the backend is running
+- The startup script automatically handles server restart and provides health checks
+- If server is already running, it will be stopped and restarted for a fresh session

 ### Manual Startup (Alternative)